 Make sure you refill any prescriptions or medications including vitamins and training treats before you head out on your camping trip.
 Finding a veterinarian on the road can be a hassle and may be more expensive.
 Also, if your destination is in an area that has fleas or ticks, make sure to get the appropriate prescriptions from your vet before you go.
 If you can prevent tick and flea infestation everyone will be happier.
 A healthy dog is a happy dog.

 Though you’ll want to leash your dog, don’t ever leave Fido tied up and unattended at the campground.
 A dog that is tied up is in danger of being attacked by a wild animal and unable to defend himself.
-And a dog tied up outside is likely to bark, not only annoying the neighbors, but also inviting wildlife to visit your camp.
-Read more about how to protect your pet from wildlife.
+And a dog tied up outside is likely to bark, not only annoying the neighbors but also inviting wildlife to visit your camp.

-Since you’ve chosen to take your dog camping, you’ll want to plan your outdoors activities to include them.
-At home you might be able to leave your dog in the backyard or in the house, but that’s not as easy when you’re camping.
-Search for dog friendly adventures around your campground, so you can take Fido with you!
+Since you’ve chosen to take your dog camping, you’ll want to plan your outdoor activities to include them.
+At home, you might be able to leave your dog in the backyard or in the house, but that’s not as easy when you’re camping.
+Search for dog-friendly adventures around your campground, so you can take Fido with you!

-Selecting a Camping Tent for Your Dog If your dog is anything like mine, he likes to stretch out and sleep diagonal in the bed.
 When considering a sleeping space for a dog camping trip, make sure the tent is large enough for you and your pets to sleep comfortably.
 Consider your dog as a person when buying a tent.
-Learn more about buying a camping tent.